About

 Website Purpose

-This blog is dedicated to those who are on a spiritual journey and wanting something more profound, especially those who want to dig deeper into ancient languages, manuscripts, history, and the intersection between faith and contemporary society.
+This blog is dedicated to those who are on a spiritual journey or intellectually curious and wanting something more profound, especially those who want to dig deeper into ancient languages, manuscripts, history, and the intersection between faith and contemporary society.
+Your commitment to serious exploration is appreciated and valued.

-The website is purposely technical and you will not find easy answers here.
+The website is purposely technical, and you will not find easy answers here.
 If you come here to look for quick information to substantiate your own religious outlook, this is the wrong place.
+This focus on depth aims to support your serious scholarly interests.

 What you will not find on this website is marketing schtick, religious polemics, or defences of the faith.

-Instead, you will find deeply researched and substantiated articles, extensive use of footnotes, boring technical stuff, a preoccupation with Greek, Hebrew, Aramaic, and Latin languages, along with references and heaping plate fulls of content in the original source language.
-This blog is a place that has an obsession with ancient literature, including the Bible.
+Instead, you will find deeply researched and substantiated articles, extensive use of footnotes, boring technical stuff, a preoccupation with Greek, Hebrew, Aramaic, and Latin languages, along with references and heaping platefuls of content in the source language.
+This blog focuses on ancient literature, including the Bible.

-It is not for everyone, but those who stay, read for a long time.
+It is not for everyone, but those who stay, read for a long time, are part of a committed community of serious learners and explorers.

 About Charles A. Sullivan

-Studying and translating ancient texts has been a hobby for almost three decades now and I enjoy it thoroughly.
-The website is a reflection of this passion.
+Studying and translating ancient texts has been a hobby for almost three decades now, and I enjoy it thoroughly.
+The website reflects this passion.

-My background is a B.A. from Winnipeg Bible College (now known as Providence University College) which is located in the province of Manitoba, Canada.
+My background is a B.A. from Winnipeg Bible College (now known as Providence University College), which is located in the province of Manitoba, Canada.
 A desire to get more in-depth studies brought me to the Hebrew University Overseas Student Program in Israel.
-This was where I began the journey into languages and manuscripts.
+This University was where I began the intensive journey into languages and manuscripts.

-The study program quickly revealed that there are few jobs in this industry and those that exist in the evangelical world that I belong to, did not pay very well.
-The scenario is even worse in the Pentecostal and Charismatic realm where they are suspicious of any higher learning.
+The study program quickly revealed that there are few jobs in this industry, and those that exist in the evangelical world that I belong to do not pay very well.
+The scenario is even worse in the Pentecostal and Charismatic realm, where they are suspicious of any higher learning.
 So I went into the technology field instead as a pre-press computer specialist and then worked my way up to systems administrator.

-In fact, you probably have seen elements of my contribution in the realm of publishing such as the various daytimers by Premier School Agendas handed out to students at their first day of school throughout North America, or the 7 Habits of Highly Successful Teens by Sean Covey (First Edition).
-This chapter is now closed in my life but it sure had its exciting moments.
+In fact, you have probably seen elements of my contribution in the realm of publishing, such as the various daytimers by Premier School Agendas, handed out to students on their first day of school throughout North America, or the 7 Habits of Highly Successful Teens by Sean Covey (First Edition).
+This chapter is now closed in my life, but it sure had its exciting moments.

 Charles' signature